35 Types of Neural Networks: What, When, and Why

 We might opt to use Hopfield Networks when dealing with problems of pattern recognition and memory recall, where the goal is to retrieve complete information based on partial or noisy inputs.

-22. Echo State Networks (ESN)
+22. Echo State Networks

-Echo State Networks are a type of recurrent neural network that stands out for its “echo state” property, meaning it has a short-term memory.
 This is due to its distinctive structure that includes a large, fixed, and randomly generated hidden layer called the reservoir.
 This reservoir processes inputs and transforms them into a higher dimension, which provides a memory of recent inputs.

 Picture an Echo State Network as a canyon.
 When you shout into it, your words echo off the walls for a short while before fading, giving the canyon a brief memory of your words.